Issue Campaigns combine stakeholder and crowd judgment to inform complex policy issues

 While some policy debates are about what should be, many are about what will be.
 We can advance the latter through forecasting.
 Because policy issues are too big to directly forecast, however, we must first break them down in a way that makes them amenable to forecasting.
-In our Issue Campaign offering, we first identify forecast questions relevant to a policy issue through a combination of expert interviews and surveys.
+In our Issue Campaign offering, we first identify forecast questions relevant to a policy issue through a combination of stakeholder interviews and surveys.
 We then leverage historical data and the wisdom of the crowd to forecast these questions.
-The goal is to improve our collective understanding of complex policy issues otherwise mired in intractable expert disagreement.
+The goal is to improve our collective understanding of complex policy issues otherwise mired in intractable disagreement.

-The Future of the Relationship Between the Department of Defense and Silicon Valley
+The future of the relationship between the Department of Defense and Silicon Valley

-3. Collect crowd forecasts
+3. Collect Foretell crowd forecasts

 4. Analyze ongoing forecast results

-Finally, we analyze the forecasts and their relevance to the overarching issue.
-For example, if experts disagree about whether U.S.-China tensions will increase, the crowd can serve as a tool for arbitrating the disagreement.
+Finally, we analyze the crowd's forecasts and their relevance to the overarching issue.
+For example, if stakeholders disagree about whether U.S.-China tensions will increase, the crowd can serve as a tool for arbitrating the disagreement.
 More generally, the crowd’s ongoing attention to these critical questions should provide a useful resource for anyone interested in this issue, including how relevant factors are trending and how current events are expected to affect them.

-Upcoming Issue Campaigns
+Possible upcoming Issue Campaigns

 U.S. Tech Workforce